 Lack of Acknowledgment

-Imagine a case when an employee that is working hard, making success stories.
-However, the success credit goes to others.
+Imagine a case when an employee that is working hard, achieving success stories, while the success credit goes to others.
 However, at any mistake, the blame goes only to that employee, not those others.

 Imagine another case when two employee are working hard.
 However, one of them is ignored while other highly rewarded for some unclear internal political reasons.